pavankalyan-5/Snake_Apple/snake_game/readme.md

 ## Snake and Apple Game
-Building snake and apple game in `pygame and python`
+Snake and apple game in `pygame and python`

-Snake and apple is a simple game where when snake eats an apple it gets longer and your score increases.
-If you snake hits any part of its body it will die.
+Snake and apple is a simple game where when a snake eats an apple it gets longer and user score will gets incremented.
+If the snake hits its body the game will be completed.

 **Final source code is in 8_final_code_background_music.py**